 Data Collection Duration and Scope

-By default Cloudamize collects data for 11 days with 3 days of processing time for a total of 2 weeks from Assessment start to Results Delivery.
-The duration of data collection can be extended provided it’s within scope of the total assessment duration.
-It is not recommended to shorten the duration of data collection but this can be done upon request.
-A minimum of 48-72 hours worth of collection is required to present results, therefore, a duration of less than 3 days is not possible.
+By default, Cloudamize collects data for 11 days with 3 days of processing time for a total of 2 weeks from Assessment start to Results Delivery.
+The duration of data collection can be extended provided it’s within the scope of the total assessment duration.

 It is important to know if there are specific workloads you need to capture during the data collection period, e.g., month end, database replication, etc., to accurately scope your project before your order is provisioned.

-The tool will not allow you to select an End Data Processing date any less than 11 days from the Start Data Processing date.
+End Data Processing: The tool will not allow you to select an End Data Processing date less than 11 days from the Start Data Processing date.
 You can request a shorter data collection period from the Delivery Manager.
 The Expected Assessment Completion date must be no less than 3 days more than the End Data Processing date.
-Requests for a shorter completion period is not possible.
+Requests for a shorter completion period are not possible.

-Once you Assessment has started you will see the following page. click on the name of your assessment and click Settings to get back to the Inventory Settings page.
+Once your Assessment has started you will see the following page. click on the name of your assessment and click Settings to get back to the Inventory Settings page.

-It is important to login to your assessment frequently to check the status of data collection.
-The three status are as follows:
+It is important to log in to your assessment frequently to check the status of data collection.
+The three statuses are as follows: